-The aftermarket motorcycle industry is flooded with counterfeit materials.
+Knowing how to tell real vs fake carbon fiber matters most when the aftermarket motorcycle industry is flooded with counterfeit materials.
 When you are upgrading a $25,000 superbike, bolting on fake carbon fiber is not just an aesthetic downgrade—it is an insult to the engineering of the machine.

-If you want to ensure your motorcycle is equipped with genuine, aerospace-grade material, you must understand the physical and structural differences between real 100% pre-preg dry carbon and cheap imitations.
+If you want to ensure your motorcycle is equipped with genuine, aerospace-grade material, you must understand the physical and structural differences between real 100% pre-preg dry carbon and low-cost imitations.
 This guide provides the hardcore technical tests to identify authentic carbon fiber.

 Quick Reference: Real vs. Fake Carbon Fiber Matrix